 The jury in the trial at Binghamton of Frank Miner, charged with the murder of James Aaron Tobey at Vestal on Oct.
-25 by shooting and then firing the house into which Tobey's body was dragged after death to consume the remains, brought in a verdict of murder in the second degree.
+25 by shooting and then firing the house into which Tobey's body was dragged after death to consume the remains; brought in a ver-The Peary Arctic club, of which dict of murder in the second degree.